akkeris/docs/how-akkeris-works.md

 Pipeline promotions are an important concept, they in affect are simply a deployment of the image within one stage to all the apps in the next stage.
 This allows for apps which have passed a specific stage to have its exact image deployed to the next stage in the process.

 Each pipeline may also contain extra checks or be configured to perform special duties upon promotion.
-For example a paranoid promote is a feature of Akkeris that prior to promotion will ensure that all the config vars that exist in the app being promtoed exist in all of the apps in the next stage, otherwise do not promote.
+Paranoid or "safe" promote is a feature of Akkeris that prior to promotion will ensure all the config-vars that exist source app exist in all of the apps in the next stage.
+If it finds irregularities it blocks the promotion.
 The same checks are also done for addons.
-Paranoid promotes can be enabled for any stage as a "status check".
+Paranoid or safe promotes can be enabled for any stage as a "status check".

 Status checks happen during a promotion before the promotion happens.
 All status checks must return a result of "ok" in order for a promotion to occur.
 Any application or system can add itself as a status check and use this primitive and subsequently hooks to wire in CI/CD notificatoins and perform automated checks.
 Once all systems report back "ok" a pipeline promotion occurs and the app is released.

 ### Previewing Apps `beta`

 Finally, two of the stages have special meanings, `review` and `canary`.
 Preview apps can be automatically created by enabling the feature on an app.
 If a pull request in the source repository is created that is destined for the branch that would normally cause a build on the `development` stage of the pipeline a new application forked from the development application is created and placed in the `review` stage.
 Note that only the `web` dyno types are re-created with a quantity of 1, and any addons are attached unless they do not support sharing \(such as a log drain addon such as papertrail\).
-The new preview app will contain the built image for the new code being reviewed, and if the pull request is reviewed the code is automatically updated on the preview app as well.
+The new preview app will contain the built image for the new code being reviewed, and if the pull request is updated the code is automatically updated on the preview app as well.
+Once the pull request is closed the preview app is automatically removed.

 When the feature is enabled on a production application, any new release will trigger an entirely new app to be created with the same limitations applied to it as review apps \(only the web dyno, sharing its addons, etc\).
-This app is placed in the `canary` stage and a small portion of production traffic destined for the old version is routed to this new version prior to being fully released \(note this happens after all status checks have occured\).
-If the app begins experiencing a statistically larger amount of server or client error messages \(500/400 status codes\) the release is automatically aborted and the preview app is removed.
+This app is placed in the `canary` stage and a small portion of production traffic destined for the current `production` application is routed to the new version prior to being released.
+If the app begins experiencing a statistically larger amount of server or client error messages \(500/400 status codes\) the release is automatically aborted and the canary app is removed.

 This helps ensure app deployments minimize their production impact on release.